Peyronie’s Disease Treatment Ideas

 What is Peyronies’ Disease

 Peyronie’s disease is the development of fibrous scar tissue (plaques) inside the penis that causes significantly curved and sometimes painful erections.
-Not to be confused with Mondor’s disease (penile), Peyronie’s can oftentimes prevent men from having sex or might even make it difficult to get or maintain an erection.
+Not to be confused with Mondor’s disease (penile), Peyronie’s can often prevent men from having sex or might even make it difficult to get or maintain an erection.

 The occurrence of Peyronie’s disease seems to depend on what source you are reviewing.
-I’ve seen it said that it’s extremely rare, rare but on the rise and even that it’s quite common, affecting as much as 1 in 11 men despite the lack of public awareness.
+I’ve seen it said that it’s extremely rare, rare but on the rise, and even that it’s quite common, affecting as much as 1 in 11 men despite the lack of public awareness.
 Regardless, this is clearly a problem because I’ve seen numerous forums filled with men seeking solutions to this condition.

 Unfortunately (and likely why so many men continue to suffer), medical experts say that they do not know the exact cause of Peyronie’s disease.
 Many believe that Peyronie’s disease may be the result of injury or even the result of an autoimmune disease.
 However, they do not believe it is contagious or caused by any known transmittable disease.
 Furthermore, the plaques are usually noncancerous and are not tumors.